altercation/storage-gen/README.md

 `-N, --nomatch `

-Turn off match attempts for noclobber partitions.
-Normally, if a the --noclobber option has been specified (or inherited) by a partition entry in the storage template (or a partition implied by another entry), storage-gen will make best effort to match it to an existing partition based on available information in the template and on the system itself.
+No matching existing partitions.
+Normally, if the --keep or --replace option has been specified (or inherited) by a partition entry in the storage template (or a partition implied by another entry), storage-gen will make best effort to match it to an existing partition based on available information in the template and on the system itself.
 See the --usage section on matching for more information.

 `-R, --readme `

 Output usage in README markdown format.

-`-V, --valuesdump `
+`-V, --verbose `

-Dump environment values in human readable format for debugging.
+Display details during processing.

 `-W, --warnoff `